sendgrid/docs/content/docs/for-developers/sending-email/laravel.md

 ## Adding a category or custom field

 Categories in SendGrid allow you to split your statistics into sections.
-For example, if you have a Whitelabeled service, you can split your statistics by the user login.

 Another useful tool is event notifications.
 If you want to complete the feedback loop for your product you can pass identifiers as a header which relate to a record in your database which you can then parse the notifications against that record to track deliveries/opens/clicks/bounces.